alan-turing-institute/scivision/contributing.md

   }
 ```

-#### TODO: Preparing a scivision data repository:
+#### TODO: Preparing a dataset for inclusion in the catalog:

-For a guide on how the data repository linked to by the `"datasource"` key of your catalog entry should look, see [this guide]...
+In order to submit a dataset to the scivision catalog, you must first set a GitHub repository containing important metadata as per [THIS TEMPLATE].

+This will enable you load your dataset via the scivision API and run matching models from catalog on it.
+For an example demonstrating this functionality [TODO: CLICK HERE].

 #### Adding a new dataset to the catalog:

+Once you have prepared a dataset for inclusion in the catalog, you can submit it via the following steps.
+Once your submission is accepted, the dataset will become available to other users of scivision.

 On a new branch of the scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
 After you are done, create a pull request with the changes.